 Dentures are removable appliances that can replace missing teeth and help restore your smile.
-If you’ve lost all of your natural teeth, whether, from gum disease, tooth decay or injury, replacing missing teeth will benefit your appearance and your health.
-That’s because dentures make it easier to eat and speak better than you could without teeth—things that people often take for granted.
+If you’ve lost some or all of your natural teeth, whether, from gum disease, tooth decay or injury, replacing the missing teeth will greatly benefit your appearance and your health.
+That’s because dentures make it easier to eat and to speak better than you could without teeth, things that people often take for granted.

 When you lose all of your teeth, facial muscles can sag, making you look older.
 Dentures can help fill out the appearance of your face and profile.
 They can be made to closely resemble your natural teeth so that your appearance does not change much.
 Dentures may even improve the look of your smile.